ADAMS WILDLIFE SANCTUARY

 CONSERVATION – ARBOR DAY

-National Arbor Day is celebrated by purchasing and planting one or more trees in a Springfield Park location.
-City officials, Scouts and elementary students participate; the public is encouraged to attend.
-The City Arborist assists.
+This conservation sub-committee is under the 3rd Vice President and celebrates National Arbor Day by buying and planting at least one tree in a Springfield Park location.
+City officials and elementary students participate; the public is encouraged to attend.
+The city arborist assists.

 CONSERVATION – EARTH DAY